AmpersandTarski/Ampersand/docs/the-language-ampersand/syntactical-conventions/the-purpose-statement.md

 ---
-title: The PURPOSE substatement
+title: The PURPOSE statement
-id: the-purpose-substatement
+id: the-purpose-statement
 ---
 # The PURPOSE statement